-To do this, the time-dependent reproduction number (Rt) can be estimated [4–9].
+A widely used measure of transmissibility is the time-dependent reproduction number (Rt) [4–9].
 The value of Rt represents the expected number of infections generated by someone infected at time t over the course of their entire infectious period.
 This quantity changes during an outbreak in response to interventions.
 If the value of Rt is (and remains) below one, then the outbreak will decline.
 On the other hand, if the value of Rt is (and remains) above one, then the outbreak will grow.

-Two commonly used versions of Rt exist.
-First, the “instantaneous” reproduction number [4,5,10–12] represents the expected number of infections generated by someone infected at time t over their infectious period if transmission conditions do not change in future (i.e. it assumes that the control interventions in place at time t are not altered after time t).
-Second, the “case” reproduction number [11,13] is an analogous quantity but accounts for changes in transmissibility that occur after time t (due to e.g. changes in public health policy).
+Two distinct versions of Rt exist.
+First, the “instantaneous” reproduction number [4,5,10–12] represents the expected number of infections generated by someone infected at time t over their infectious period if transmission conditions do not change in future (i.e. assuming that the control interventions in place at time t are not altered after time t).
+Second, the “case” reproduction number [11,13] is an analogous quantity but accounting for changes in transmissibility that occur after time t (due to e.g. changes in public health policy).
 Methods exist for estimating each of these versions of Rt [14].
 However, here we focus on the instantaneous reproduction number as it is more amenable to analyses conducted in real-time during outbreaks when future changes in pathogen transmissibility are unlikely to be known.
-Hereafter, when we use the terminology Rt, we are referring to the instantaneous reproduction number.
+Hereafter, we refer to the instantaneous reproduction number as Rt.

 A commonly used method for estimating Rt is the Cori method, implemented in the R software package EpiEstim [15] and the online application EpiEstim App [16].
 This approach is based on a renewal equation model of pathogen transmission (see Methods) and involves estimation of Rt from disease incidence time series and an estimate of the serial interval distribution (the probability distribution characterising the time between symptom onset times in infector-infectee transmission pairs).
-The Cori method has been extended in a range of ways following its original development, including accounting for imported cases [5,10,17,18], uncertainty in the serial interval distribution [5], superspreading [19,20], multiple pathogen variants [21] and unobserved generations of infection [22].
+The Cori method has been extended in a range of ways following its original development, including accounting for imported cases [5,10,17,18], uncertainty in the serial interval distribution [5], superspreading [19,20], multiple pathogen variants [21] and unobserved generations of transmission [22].

 However, a challenge that besets estimation of Rt using the Cori method is temporal aggregation of disease incidence time series data [7,23].
 For COVID-19, for example, many public health agencies switched from publishing daily numbers of reported cases to weekly summaries after the height of the pandemic [24].
 Often, disease incidence is even reported weekly for pathogens including influenza [25] for which realised serial intervals and generation times are typically only a few days [26–28].
-This is problematic not only because it is hard to unpick within-week changes in pathogen transmissibility when data are reported weekly, but also because an assumption of the transmission model underlying the Cori method is that infections arising at timestep t are generated by infectors from earlier timesteps.
+This is problematic not only because it is hard to unpick within-week changes in pathogen transmissibility when data are reported weekly, but also because an assumption of the transmission model underlying the Cori method is that all cases arising at timestep t are generated by infectors from earlier timesteps.
 In other words, if the Cori method is applied with a weekly timestep, then it is assumed that an infector and infectee cannot both appear as cases in the disease incidence data in the same week.
 As the timescale of transmission (as characterised by the serial interval or generation time) of many pathogens is less than one week, this assumption is often incorrect.